Adult Learning Theory

-To fully optimize your organization’s training program, it is important to know, understand, and apply adult learning theories.
+To fully optimize your organization’s training program, it is important to know, understand, and apply adult learning theory.

-After reading this article, you will understand adult learning theories and be able to implement adult learning principles in your organization’s training program.
+After reading this article, you will understand adult learning theory and be able to implement it's principles in your organization’s training program.
 In doing so, you will be able to create programs that will engage learners, save time, and lead to better employee performance.

 - Self-directed Learning

 Andragogy means the art and science of teaching adults, as opposed to pedagogy, which is the art and science of teaching children.

 Developed in 1968 by Malcolm Knowles.

 - Is much better suited to direct their own learning than a child learner.

 - Uses their own knowledge base and life experience to aid in their learning.